5wHN28Dg/tele-notify/README.md

 - Entry-level vs. mid-level classification
 - Experience, certification, and responsibility pattern matching
 - Optimized for English/Arabic job market terminology
-- **Trade-off:** Highly tailored; requires significant modification for other use cases
+- **Trade-off:** Highly tailored for my very specific application; requires significant modification for other use cases but only some adjustments to be used as a specialized job filtering

 ### **v1 (Legacy)** - General-ish Message Filter
 **Best for:** Simple keyword-based filtering for any content type